The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information: Abstract

 \section{Abstract}

-Radial flow is a key collective phenomenon in heavy-ion collisions, manifests through event-by-event fluctuations in transverse momentum ($p_{\mathrm{T}}$) spectra.
-The $p_{\mathrm{T}}$-differential radial flow, $v_0(p_{\mathrm{T}})$, initially conceived to capture local spectral shape fluctuations, is influenced by global multiplicity fluctuations.
-Using the HIJING model, we explore how different definitions of event activity for centrality and spectral normalization schemes affect $v_0(p_{\mathrm{T}})$.
-We find these methodological variations induce a constant offset in $v_0(p_{\mathrm{T}})$ without altering its shape, indicating that the dynamic $p_{\mathrm{T}}$-differential information on radial flow remains robust, but its absolute magnitude is meaningful only up to a baseline offset dictated by global multiplicity fluctuations.
+Radial flow, a key collective phenomenon in heavy-ion collisions, manifests itself through event-by-event fluctuations of transverse-momentum ($p_{\mathrm{T}}$) spectra.
+The $p_{\mathrm{T}}$-differential radial flow observable, $v_0(p_{\mathrm{T}})$, was introduced to quantify local spectral-shape fluctuations, but it is unavoidably influenced by global multiplicity fluctuations.
+Using the HIJING model, we show that different event-activity definitions for centrality classification and different spectral normalization schemes generate a constant vertical offset in $v_0(p_{\mathrm{T}})$ without altering its shape.
+This offset reflects the impact of residual volume/centrality fluctuations rather than genuine dynamical radial flow fluctuations.
+Accordingly, only the shape of $v_0(p_{\mathrm{T}})$, or equivalently its derivative $dv_0(p_{\mathrm{T}})/dp_{\mathrm{T}}$, carries physical information about radial-flow dynamics; its zero crossing does not.
+Practical implications include the need to vertically align measurements from different experiments before comparison, thereby removing normalization ambiguities when constraining QGP properties.

-{\bf Introduction.} Radial and anisotropic flows are critical indicators of collective behavior in quark-gluon plasma (QGP) formed during high-energy heavy-ion collisions~\cite{Heinz:2024jwu}.
-While anisotropic flow ($v_n$, $n=1,2$...) has been studied extensively, radial flow ($v_0$), originating from initial energy density variations and driven by pressure gradients, remains relatively underexplored.
-Event-by-event (EbE) fluctuations in the overall system size and local densities cause radial flow and resultant transverse momentum ($\pT$) spectra, $N(\pT) = dN/d\pT$, to vary from event to event~\cite{Bozek:2012fw,Samanta:2023amp}.
-Consequently, radial flow fluctuations provide valuable insights into QGP properties, including its equation of state, shear and bulk viscosities~\cite{Heinz:2013th,CMS:2024sgx,ATLAS:2024jvf}.
+{\bf Introduction.} Radial and anisotropic flows are hallmark observables of collective behavior in the quark-gluon plasma (QGP) formed in high-energy heavy-ion collisions~\cite{Heinz:2024jwu}.
+While anisotropic flow ($v_n$, $n=1,2,...$) has been extensively studied, radial flow ($v_0$)---the isotropic collective expansion driven by pressure gradients---remains comparatively less explored.
+Event-by-event (EbE) fluctuations in the initial collision geometry and local energy densities produce corresponding fluctuations in radial flow, which manifest as variations in the transverse momentum ($\pT$) spectra, $N(\pT) = dN/d\pT$~\cite{Bozek:2012fw,Samanta:2023amp}.
+These radial flow fluctuations encode valuable information about fundamental QGP properties, including its equation of state and transport coefficients such as shear and bulk viscosities~\cite{Heinz:2013th,CMS:2024sgx,ATLAS:2024jvf}.

-Historically, radial flow studies have focused primarily on integral quantities such as the average transverse momentum $[\pT]_R$ or the particle multiplicity $N_R$ within a momentum range $R$.
-Radial flow fluctuations are accessed using multi-particle correlations, $c_0\{k\}$ and $v_0\{k\}$ ($k=1,2...$), formulated analogously to anisotropic flow:
+Historically, radial flow studies focused on integral quantities such as the average transverse momentum $[\pT]_R$ or particle multiplicity $N_R$ within a momentum range $R$~\footnote{In this paper, we use ``[]'' to denote average of a quantity in a given event, whereas $\lr{}$ denotes average over an event ensemble.}.
+These studies quantify radial flow fluctuations through multi-particle cumulants, $c_0\{k\}$ and $v_0\{k\}$ ($k=1,2,...$), formulated analogously to anisotropic flow: